 Often when a loved one is addicted, family and friends blame themselves rather than holding the individual accountable.
 For example, a parent may tell themselves they should have done more.
-Or a spouse may feel if they could just do things right, you wouldn’t need to use drugs.
-Additionally, the person with the addiction may reinforce these beliefs by using them to get back at those they love.
+Alternatively, a spouse may feel if they could do things right, their loved one wouldn’t need to use drugs.
+The person with the addiction may reinforce these beliefs by using them to get back at those they love.
 So all the blaming keeps families from addressing the real issue, addiction.
-The truth is addiction is a mental health disorder.
-So it is treatable.
+The truth is addiction is a mental health disorder, and it is treatable.

-An addict gives up their ability to care for themselves.
+When someone uses drugs or alcohol, all too often, the individual gives up their ability to care for themselves.
 They may try to drive while under the influence.
-They may spend endless hours on a video game instead of getting a job.
-This “forces” even small children to take on the role of parents.
-At the same time, a family member may feel they must care for you financially.
-How addiction affects families creates unhealthy family dynamics.
+They may spend endless hours playing video games instead of getting a job.
+This action may force small children to take on the role of parents.
+At the same time, a family member may feel they must care for the individual financially.
+Addiction affects families and creates unhealthy family dynamics.
 They love you, but it’s destroying their health, life, and happiness.

-How Addiction Affects Families: A Cycle of Abuse
+How Addiction Affects Families and Creates a Cycle of Abuse

 When someone in the home has an addiction, they often develop abusive behavior stemming from:

 Ultimately, these extreme feelings come out in hurtful words and actions.
 The result is lasting damage.
-You may thoroughly regret afterward and swear, “never again.”
-But this does even more damage because promises aren’t kept.
+The person may thoroughly regret it afterward and swear that it will never happen again.
+However, this promise does even more damage when they cannot keep them.

 How addiction affects families runs through every aspect of life.

 Surveys suggest that a loved one’s addiction can cause their families financial hardships.
 Many family members feel obligated to lend money they don’t have, especially if the addicted person has children who will be harmed as well.
 A life partner and children may not know if the water or electricity will be shut off.
 They face an unpredictable future.